ssabih/aad-vc/index.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
 <p>All the signed Sidetree transactions are put in a Batch file which is connected to an Anchor file that has the Merkle Root.
-What's written to the ledger (Bitcoin) is the single IPFS hash of the singed Anchor file that can represent thousands of DID operations in a specific Batch.</p>
+What's written to the ledger (Bitcoin) is the single IPFS hash of the singed Anchor file that can represent thousands of DID operations in a specific Batch.
+IPFS is used as P2P file replication protocol in ION</p>
 <!-- /wp:paragraph -->

 <!-- wp:image {"id":100,"sizeSlug":"large","linkDestination":"none"} -->